loco-3d/linear-feedback-controller/README.md

 make simu
 ```

-- Run the default controller and kill it when the robot is in haflsitting terminal(2)
+- Run the default controller and kill it when the robot is in half-sitting terminal(2)
 ```
 make default_ctrl
 ```